spensation/spensation.github.io/_posts/2018-07-22-react_redux_delete_a_record_from_a_rails_api.markdown

 ---
 layout: post
-title:      "React/Redux: Delete a Record from a Rails API"
+title:      "React/Redux: Delete a Record from a Rails API, Part I"
 date:       2018-07-22 21:59:09 -0400
 permalink:  react_redux_delete_a_record_from_a_rails_api
 ---